Jacksonville Travel Guide

 Jacksonville © Jtesla16

-The city of Jacksonville, on the northeast coast of the Sunshine State, hosts more than five million visitors a year.
+The city of Jacksonville, on the northeast coast of the Sunshine State, hosts millions of visitors a year.
 Those who come in search of winter sunshine to one of the biggest cities in the United States will be offered miles of uncrowded beaches and some of the world's best golf courses.
 This is coupled with historic sites and neighbourhoods, unique shopping and dining, lively nightlife and entertainment, and river cruises.
 There are also several nature and wildlife reserves within the city limits.